Foundations of Psychedelic-Assisted Therapy (PAT)

 Who is this workshop for?

-Psychedelic-assisted psychotherapy is not a “drug” treatment as such, but a powerful new form of psychotherapy in which the psychotherapeutic process is augmented (deepened and amplified) by the psychedelic.
+Psychedelic-assisted therapy is not a drug treatment as such, but a powerful new form of psychotherapy in which the psychotherapeutic process is augmented (deepened and amplified) by the psychedelic.
 The focus of this workshop is the role of the psychotherapist in psychedelic-assisted psychotherapy.

 This workshop is aimed at experienced clinicians working in mental health, including but not limited to psychologists, psychotherapists and psychiatrists.
 We welcome applications from clinicians who are interested in deepening their understanding of clinical psychedelic-assisted psychotherapy, working in clinics, or on future research trials.

 While there are many contexts in which psychedelics are used, from the religious to the recreational, this workshop is focussed on psychedelic-assisted psychotherapy as a medical/psychological intervention to be used within the health system.
-As such, it is not suitable for “underground” practitioners, or anyone considering working “underground”.
+At the same time, the principles underlying this work constitute “best-practice” for supporting individuals through profound processes of transformation, and are applicable to ritual, process work, and other contexts.

 Why Would You Attend this Workshop?